ice1000/jimgui/README.md

 This project is created for a code editor and a game engine, both not open-sourced currently.

-For mac, you should add `-XstartOnFirstThread` JVM argument.
+For macOS users, add `-XstartOnFirstThread` JVM argument when running programs built with jimgui.

 # Demo